This offer is no longer available on our site: Capital One® SavorOne® Cash Rewards Credit Card

 Your opinion of the Discover it® chrome card will likely depend on what you think of its cash back bonus categories.
 Cardholders earn 2% cash back for every $1 spent on purchases at gas stations and restaurants on up to $1,000 in combined spending each quarter (then 1% after that).
 All other purchases earn 1% cash back.

 There’s no annual fee to cut into your rewards, but the cash back rates this card offers don’t stand out compared to other cash back cards.
 If you hit the bonus spending cap of $1,000 every quarter, you’d earn a total of $80 in cash back each year.
 With just a 1% rewards rate on all other purchases, you’d have to spend an additional $8,000 every year for another $80 in cash back.

-Compare that to the Capital One® SavorOne® Cash Rewards Credit Card, which offers an unlimited 3% back on dining and entertainment, 2% back at grocery stores and 1% back on all other purchases with no annual fee.
+Compare that to the Capital One® SavorOne® Cash Rewards Credit Card, which offers an unlimited 3% back on dining, entertainment, eligible streaming services and at grocery stores (excluding superstores like Walmart and Target) as well as 1% back on all other purchases with no annual fee.
 Capital One indicates that this card requires excellent credit, but it’s still a useful example of how the Discover it® chrome lacks some of the rewards value of other cards.

 ‘Cashback Match’ feature adds to potential rewards value